veebch/heat-o-matic/README.md

 - WGCD KY-040 Rotary Encoder
 - DS18B20 Stainless Steel Temperature Sensor (with 5K1 pull-up resistor)
 - A relay switch
-- A plug socket for the heating device, we use one of [these](https://www.galaxus.ch/de/s2/product/rommelsbacher-ts1502-wasserkocher-8406453?supplier=406802)
+- A plug socket for the heating device.
+For cooking, we use one of [these](https://www.galaxus.ch/de/s2/product/rommelsbacher-ts1502-wasserkocher-8406453?supplier=406802)
 - Wires Galore

 **Warning: Don't generate heat using something that dislikes being power-cycled a lot.
 This is GPL code.Yada yada NO WARRANTY**